-Travelling through the dry South African Karoo landscape, similar in parts to an alien moonscape interspersed with silhouettes of burnt orange Aloe, makes approaching De Bergkant Lodge in quaint Prince Albert feel like arriving at an oasis in the desert.
+Travelling through the dry South African Karoo landscape, similar in parts to an alien moonscape interspersed with silhouettes of burnt orange Aloe, makes approaching the De Bergkant Lodge in quaint Prince Albert feel like arriving at an oasis in the desert.

 You wouldn’t be far wrong.